sul-dlss/infrastructure-integration-test/README.md

 For the QA environment, copy `config/settings.yml` to `config/settings/qa.local.yml` and set the ETD username and password to the [values expected in our QA environment](https://github.com/sul-dlss/shared_configs/blob/59ead7acbdf351930ad45922fd44e0f45810bf37/config/settings/production.yml#L16-L17).

 **NOTE**: `config/settings/qa.local.yml` is ignored by git and should remain so.
 Please do not add this file to version control.

+### Set DOR Services API Token

+In order to run the tests in `spec/features/create_etd_spec.rb`, you will need to specify credentials required to authenticate connections to the DOR Services API.
+This is environment-specific.

+#### Staging Environment

+For the staging environment, copy `config/settings.yml` to `config/settings/staging.local.yml` and set the DOR Services API token value after having generated one on dor-services-stage per [the dor-services-app README](https://github.com/sul-dlss/dor-services-app#authentication).

+**NOTE**: `config/settings/staging.local.yml` is ignored by git and should remain so.
+Please do not add this file to version control.

+#### QA Environment

+For the QA environment, copy `config/settings.yml` to `config/settings/qa.local.yml` and set the DOR Services API token value after having generated one on dor-services-qa per [the dor-services-app README](https://github.com/sul-dlss/dor-services-app#authentication).

+**NOTE**: `config/settings/qa.local.yml` is ignored by git and should remain so.
+Please do not add this file to version control.